 In all too many instances, this defensive stance is mutual.
 Both you and your partner, while artificially empowering yourselves through anger, are going on the offensive when in fact what you’re really doing is defending against an underlying vulnerability that you may have very little awareness of — or insight into.

 What’s the solution?
-Here what’s required is that you strengthen your ego and learn how to self-validate (e.g., see my “The Path to Unconditional Self-Acceptance”).
-Realize that (a) in most instances, your partner’s criticisms are as much about them as about you, and (b) you alone reserve the authority to judge yourself, and you can do so benevolently — with compassion, comprehension, and forgiveness.
+Here what’s required is that you strengthen your ego and learn how to self-validate (see my “The Path to Unconditional Self-Acceptance”).
+Realize that in most instances, your partner’s criticisms are as much about them as about you, and you alone reserve the authority to judge yourself, and you can do so benevolently — with compassion, comprehension, and forgiveness.
 Only then will you no longer have to rely on anger to protect yourself from another’s negative appraisal.

 3. There are certain core differences between the two of you — either because of your natures or your ideologies — and they’re simply not resolvable.

-The fact is that based on your genetics, each of you will always require more, or less, external stimulation than the other.
-It’s something that just can’t be helped, so arguing about it relates mostly to each of you feeling that who your partner is somehow invalidates who you are.
+Based on your genetics, each of you will always require more, or less, external stimulation than the other.
+It’s something that just can’t be helped, so arguing about it relates mostly to each of you feeling that who your partner is, somehow invalidates who you are.
 Which, if you think about it, is kind of crazy — or at least crazy-making.
-For here you’re not talking about virtues or vices, but natural predilections.
+You’re not talking about virtues or vices, but natural predilections.
 And it’s hardly logical to object to your partner’s preference, say, for vanilla ice cream when you have a marked preference for chocolate.
 And yet, however irrationally, many of us feel threatened by such unchangeable discords.

 In addition, personal ideologies that have crystallized over time are enduring, if not necessarily endearing — and they’re virtually immutable.
 Yet many couples with strongly discrepant beliefs can’t help criticizing each other for holding so firm to a position they themselves can’t relate to — or might downright abhor.
 And one reason that couples can fight interminably over ideological differences is that their partner’s discrepant beliefs engender in them a disconcerting feeling of alienation.
 Whether their irreconcilable views pertain to politics, religious affiliation, or anything else, doubtless these differences can become a prickly thorn in a relationship’s side.

-Remember, when you begin to accept these discomfiting parts of your partner’s make-up or acquired beliefs, you can eliminate what, till now, has caused you so much gratuitous distress.
+Remember, when you begin to accept these discomfiting parts of your partner’s make-up or acquired beliefs, you can eliminate what, until now, has caused you so much gratuitous distress.